 17. Turn up the music and dance.
 Combining music and dance can help build self-esteem, lift your mood and reduce anxiety.
 Dancing may also help express emotions and experiences that are difficult to communicate in words alone…so go dance like no one’s watching!

 18. Watch a tearjerker.
-Ok, so you’re only on the first scene of ‘Up’ and you’re already in floods…don’t panic!
+So you’re only on the first scene of ‘Up’ and you’re already in floods…don’t panic!
 The teary-eyed may experience a slight dip in their mood following the film but not long after you’ll notice your mood improve considerably from its original state and crying is an excellent way to relieve stress too so get the tissues out!

 20. Doodle.
 You may associate doodling with being bored in class but doing it in your spare time can be a great way to relax.
 When we’re stressed we can get caught in our thoughts but by doodling you’re engaging the creative upper right side of your brain which will give you the space you need to calm down and find a fresh perspective.